yvoievid/grokking-java-interview/README.md

 #### basic commands (commit, checkout, push, pull, merge, rebase)
 - git commit - creates a copy of your source code but containing only difference that you made.
-- git checkout - allows you to switch between branches that were created by `git brach`
+- git checkout - allows you to switch between branches that were created by `git branch`
 - git push - uploads local commited changes to the remote branch
 - git pull - uploads remote changes to the local repo
 - git rebase - reapply commits on another base tip